Bigger, Better Things

 Carl nodded.
 "A little.
 I read an article about it once."

-"Basically, people are paying literally millions of dollars for unregulated and incredibly unsafe supplements that might make them grow, at most, two inches."
+"Basically, people pay literally millions of dollars for unregulated and incredibly unsafe supplements that might make them grow, at most, two inches."

 "Is that why everyone looks so tall these days?"